balsam-alcf/vasp-users/README.md

 inputs already exists here, and we want to run VASP once in each subfolder that contains an *INCAR* file.

+This straightforward to do with Balsam and consists of the following steps:

+1. Initialize a new Balsam database for your project
-The first step is to define each calculation as a **BalsamJob** object in the database.
+2. Define each calculation as a **BalsamJob** object in the database.
+3. Submit Balsam **Launcher** jobs to actually run the calculations!

+Letting Balsam run things for you provides several benefits:

+- You no longer need to think about writing shell scripts for each job: Balsam handles the `qsub` and `aprun` commands for you.
+- Balsam automatically tracks the state of each calculation: you get useful logs from failed runs, automatic-retry of timed-out runs, and so on
+- The Django/SQL backend of Balsam makes it easy to query your workflow  status from Python and make modifications
+- When you feel comfortable, it's easy to add post-processing logic to automate handling errors or parse calculation output and put it somewhere else
+- The Balsam DB contains a Postgres JSONB datastore that lets you associate arbitrary data with each job, using the familiar Python dictionary data structure.
+Subsequent queries are efficient and simple like:
+`BalsamJob.objects.filter(data__scf_energy__lte=-1000.0)`.
+- Execution metadata is automatically recorded for you and Balsam makes it easy to visualize detailed project statistics like job throughput and compute node utilization over time.
+This granularity of information for ensemble jobs is otherwise very hard to obtain.

 Let's get started by loading the necessary Balsam modules on Theta.

 ```bash
 module purge